 In 8-12 days, some microorganisms use the cellular material after the lysis of dead microorganisms to synthesize the nutrients they need, and the amount of CO2 also increases.

-Between 14 days, a large amount of metabolites accumulate due to the degradation of polyacrylic acid polymers, resulting in the production of bacteria toxic.
+Between 14 days, a large number of metabolites accumulate due to the degradation of polyacrylic acid polymers, resulting in the production of bacteria toxic.
 Therefore, it can be seen from the figure that after 6 days, the microbial activity in the bioreactor is lower than that in the endogenous reaction bottle, and the number is small, but the trend is consistent.

 3.2 Analysis of COD Value Curve